hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 <p style="text-align:center"> <i>Left: Prediction, Right: Truth. </i></p>

 The final model achieved a total L1 error of 4580.517 and L2 error of 14.075, meeting satisfactory performance.
-The project demonstrates how sequence learning methods like LSTM can effectively capture temporal dynamics in physical systems governed by PDEs, and serve as surrogates for numerical solvers.
+This exercise demonstrates how sequence learning methods like LSTM can effectively capture temporal dynamics in physical systems governed by PDEs, and serve as surrogates for numerical solvers.

 ### References
 The course assignment guide.

 Nina Prakash for providing her code for generating Hagen-Poiseuille flow data.

-# Airfoil Shape Generation Using Variational Autoencoders and GANs
+# Airfoil Shape Generation Using Variational Autoencoders and Generative Adversarial Networks

-This project focused on generative modeling of airfoil geometries using Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
-The input dataset consisted of 1,600 airfoil shapes from the UIUC Airfoil Database, preprocessed by interpolating to a shared x-coordinate grid and scaling y-coordinates to the range [−1, 1].
+In this assignment, I generatively modeled airfoil geometries using Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
+The input dataset consisted of 1,600 airfoil shapes from the UIUC Airfoil Database, which were preprocessed by interpolating to a shared x-coordinate grid and scaling the y-coordinates to the range [−1, 1].
 The generative models were trained to learn the underlying distribution of airfoil shapes using only the y-coordinates as input.

 ### VAE model
 The VAE architecture employed a 3-layer encoder (256–512–512 units) and a 2-layer decoder (512–512 units), each with ReLU activations and a final Tanh activation in the decoder.
 The model was trained for 30 epochs using an MSE loss term, weighted equally, with a small KL divergence regularization term (weight = 0.0001).
 Adam optimizer was used with a learning rate of 0.001.
 Tuning included expanding layer widths and deepening the encoder and decoder to improve expressiveness.
 The resulting generated airfoils were consistent and realistic, although the diversity of shapes was somewhat limited.